carpentries/lesson-development-training/episodes/lesson-content.md

 ::: instructor

-You may ask each of the member of a the lesson team to create an episode file for the episode they are responsible for.
+You may ask each trainee in a lesson team to create an episode file for the episode they are responsible for.
 Be careful here to ensure that participants who are collaborating on the same repository do not create conflicts e.g. by editing the same file or creating files with identical names.